 Tip: Align tasks to goals using goal-setting software that helps you achieve progress and keeps team members on the right track every step of the way.

 Problems can be difficult to solve on your own.
 That’s why working together as a team can offer quicker and often more effective solutions.

 Not only does this help create an efficient process for problem solving, but using teamwork creates shared goals.

 Problem solving example: Project manager Kat finds out there is an issue with image implementation that’s postponing the project launch date.
 Instead of trying to solve it alone, she enlists her team in a brainstorming session to come up with solutions.
-Because she asked her team for help, she is able to co-create a solution in just an hour as opposed to what could have taken days by herself.
+Because she asked her team for help, she was able to co-create a solution in just an hour, as opposed to what could have taken days by herself.

 Trust in the workplace is something that is built over time.
 It takes transparent communication, one-on-one sessions, and support to build that trust with team members.